AaronKannon/Magias-TRPG-API/README.md

 I want to thank the entire team at Digital Innovation Inc. and Santander for the opportunity to study.
 I come to thank RoenMidnight for the database where I got all the spells.

+## JSON position
+To use, copy the db.json and paste inside the C:/

 ## To-Do
 * Adding a working search by name (because people when playing TRPG search by the spell's name)
 * Adding text to the API page